Nimba-Solutions/Unit-of-Work/README.md

 ## 📖 Usage Patterns

 This project tries to align with the nomenclature found in the Apex Commons framework.
 For example, you both implementations expect you to call `uow.registerNew(myRecord)` when you want to insert a new record.
-Please review the following examples.
+Please review the following examples and note that, although we've attempted to maintain a similar facade, the implementations of these services are quite different from those found in Apex Commons (`fflib`).

 ### Basic Usage
 ```java